OFS/opae-sdk/platforms/afu_top_ifc_db/README.md

 - **comment**: String or list of strings [optional]

+  JSON doesn't have a comment escape character.
+In order to embed comments, the AFU top-level database ignores JSON dictionary entries named "comment".
-  A list of strings is supported in order to allow line breaks in the JSON file.
+  Comments may be a list of strings in order to write multi-line comments.

 - **module-name**: String [required]

   The name of the AFU's top-level module.
 The platform will instantiate a module with this name.

-- **platform-shim-module-name**: String [option]
+- **platform-shim-module-name**: String [optional]

   The name of a shim that will be instantiated automatically between the platform and the AFU's top-level module (module-name).
 When present, platform shims offer a standard set of transformations that are common to many AFUs.
-Platform shims will automatically instantiate clock-crossing FIFOs.
-The shims will also insert registers to relieve timing.
+Platform shims may automatically instantiate clock-crossing FIFOs.
+The shims may also insert registers to relax timing.
 Clock management and register insertion are controlled by parameters in an AFU's JSON file.
-See the add-extra-timing-reg-stages and clock module-arguments parameters, described in README\_AFU in this directory.
+See the add-extra-timing-reg-stages and clock module-arguments parameters, described in [README\_AFU](README_AFU.md) in this directory.
 When not defined or NULL, no shim is instantiated.

 - **parent**: String [optional]